nrwl/nx/docs/shared/reference/project-configuration.md

 _External Dependencies_

+This input is useful for ambiguous executors like `nx:run-commands`.

 Examples:

+- Specify that a target executor is not affected by any changes in installed packages
 - `{externalDependencies: []}`
-  Specify that a target executor is not affected by any changes in installed packages
+- Specify exact packages that affect a target executor
 - `{externalDependencies: ["lerna"]}`
-  Specify exact packages that affect a target executor

 Note the result value is hashed, so it is never displayed.
-This override is ignored by `@nx/*` executors.

 _Named Inputs_